joncatchy/sample-image-skills/google-product-search-integration/README.md

 # Google Cloud Vision Product Search Box Skill

-Use [Google Cloud Vision Product Search API](https://cloud.google.com/vision/product-search/docs/) to create an indexed catalog of products in Google Cloud using the Cloud vision product search API and then compare images in Box with the images in the product catalog.
-The resulting ranked list of visually and semantically similar results is stored in Box as metadata on the original image.
+Use the [Google Cloud Vision Product Search API](https://cloud.google.com/vision/product-search/docs/) to compare images in Box with the images in a pretrained product catalog.
+The resultsare written to Box as metadata attached to the original image.

 ![Alt text](sample.png?raw=true "Box Skills view, similar products")